thetechcollective/presentations/readme/README.md

 ## Metadata Fields

+The following fields are supported for metadata
+The values will be used to populate the HTML `<head>` section:

 | Field | Purpose | Example |
 |-------|---------|---------|
 | `title` | Page title | `"My Presentation"` |